VetSec/org_site/README.md

 The site should update within 5min of commits.

-*Do not edit the gh-pages branch
+*Do not edit the gh-pages branch directly